mikemerritt/rails-api-starter/README.md

 This app is configured to use Puma as a dev server.
 If you use foreman there is an included Profile.
 Simply run `foreman start` to start the dev server and sidekiq.
 If you do not use/want to use foreman you can start the server with a standard `rails s -p 3000`

 ### Testing
-This app uses rspec for testing and guard to monitor changes and auto-run any changed specs. `bundle exec guard` will start guard and monitor files for changes.
+This app uses rspec for testing and guard to monitor changes and auto-run any changed specs. `bundle exec guard` will start guard and monitor files for changes. `bundle exec rspec` will run the entire test suite.
 Simplecov is also included for code coverage metrics and will automatically be run with the test suite.